1. Installation

 export LD_LIBRARY_PATH="/home/user/openmpi/4.1.1/lib:$LD_LIBRARY_PATH"

-For convenience, you can add these lines to your .bashrc.
+For convenience, you can add these lines to your .bashrc

 1.3.3.
 Installing HDF5

-An available installation of HDF5 can be utilized with PICLas.
-This requires properly setup environment variables and the compilation of HDF5 during the PICLas compilation has to be turned off (LIBS_BUILD_HDF5 = OFF, as per default).
+, as per default).
 If this option is enabled, HDF5 will be downloaded and compiled.
 However, this means that every time a clean compilation of PICLas is performed, HDF5 will be recompiled.
-It is preferred to either install HDF5 on your system locally or utilize the packages provided on your cluster.
+It is recommended to install HDF5 within the Module environment or utilize the packages provided on your cluster.

 You can install a specific version of HDF5 from scratch, using the same compiler and MPI configuration that will be used for the code installation.
 If you already have HDF5 installed, make sure the environment variables are set correctly as shown at the end of this section.
 First, download HDF5 from HDFGroup (external website) or download it directly